rtoal/cmsi-1010-classroom/README.md

-# 1010-starters
+# cmsi-1010-labs

-Files and resources that serve as starting point for exercises in CMSI 1010 laboratories
+A collection of starter files, finished labs, experiments, and resources used within the [CMSI 1010](https://cs.lmu.edu/~ray/classes/cpl) laboratories.